brianguenter/FastDifferentiation.jl/README.md

 Expression graphs with more than 10⁵ operations may take seconds or minutes for the symbolic preprocesing step.
 This is a known issue and should be addressed in a future version.

-The translation from expression graph to Julia Expr is fast but the LLVM compilation time can be long.
+For these very large graphs the translation from expression graph to Julia Expr is fast but the LLVM compilation time can be long.

 See section [Future Work](#FutureWork) for more discussion on all these topics.
 # How it works